muratturan19/Smart_Price/sales_app/README.md

 python run_sales_app.py
 ```

-Set the `MASTER_DATA_URL` environment variable to override the default master
+Set the `MASTER_DB_URL` environment variable to override the default database
-dataset location.
+location.
+The images displayed for each record are downloaded from GitHub as
+well.
+Use `IMAGE_BASE_URL` to customise the base URL for these images.